Bread in culture

-Bread has a significance beyond mere nutrition in many cultures in the Western world and Asia because of its history and contemporary importance.
+Bread holds significance beyond mere nutrition in many cultures across the Western world and Asia because of its history and contemporary importance.
 Bread is also significant in Christianity as one of the elements (alongside wine) of the Eucharist; see sacramental bread.
 The word companion comes from Latin com- "with" + panis "bread".

 The political significance of bread is considerable.
-In 19th century Britain, the inflated price of bread due to the Corn Laws caused major political and social divisions, and was central to debates over free trade versus protectionism.
+In 19th-century Britain, the inflated price of bread due to the Corn Laws caused major political and social divisions, and was central to debates over free trade versus protectionism.
 The Assize of Bread and Ale in the 13th century demonstrated the importance of bread in medieval times by setting heavy punishments for short-changing bakers, and bread appeared in Magna Carta a half-century earlier.

-Like other foods, choosing the "right" kind of bread is used as a social signal, to let others know, for example, that the person buying expensive bread is financially secure, or the person buying whatever type of bread that the current fashions deem most healthful is a health-conscious consumer.
+As with other foods, choosing the "right" kind of bread serves as a social signal, for example, that the person buying expensive bread is financially secure or that the person buying whatever type of bread the current fashions deem most healthful is a health-conscious consumer.